syncfusion-content/wpf-docs/wpf/Navigation-Drawer/DisplayMode.md

 ### Expanded

 A drawer stays open alongside of the content to the width of  property.
-When toggled the drawer switches to the narrow bar and the toggled backstays open alongside of the content.
+When toggled the drawer switches to the narrow bar and the toggled back stays open alongside of the content.

 {% tabs %}
 {% highlight xaml %}